-Theres a common phrase in the state government information technology community people, process and technology.
+There’s a common phrase used in the state government information technology community to represent the key elements that influence outcomes: people, process and technology.

-For Jim Weaver, Pennsylvanias chief technology officer, itapplies across all parts of the enterprise, but especially in the legacy modernization space.
+For Jim Weaver, Pennsylvania’s chief technology officer, it applies across all parts of the enterprise, and especially in his work to modernize legacy systems.

 In Pennsylvania, which has included modernization in all four parts of its information technology strategic plan, the workforce component transcends both the capabilities and resources aspects of any successful modernization effort, Weaver says.

-To take that one step further, the Commonwealths Future State model or vision going forward is built upon a solid foundation of people, relationships and supporting agreements, Weaver says.
+To further ingrain that philosophy into policy, Weaver says the commonwealth’s Future State vision for the future is built upon a solid foundation of people, relationships and supporting agreements.

 On this podcast:

 Priorities is StateScoop’s regular podcast that examines the leading strategies, technologies and challenges that state CIOs expect to face this year.

 In addition to listening to Priorities on StateScoop.com, you can now subscribe to the podcast on iTunes and have episodes delivered directly to your podcasts app on your smartphone when they are released.